ALL NATURAL • WILD CAUGHT

 Bairdi vs. Opilio: Alaska’s Snow Crabs

-Alaska is renowned for its incredible seafood, and snow crab is no exception.
-Snow crab is made up of 2 species, both capturing seafood lovers with their sweet flavor and tender meat.
-But what exactly sets these species, Bairdi and Opilio, apart?
-While both are harvested from Alaska’s pristine waters, these crabs have differences in size, taste, and availability.
-Let’s dive into what makes each crab unique and why they’re so highly sought after.
+Alaska receives international praise for its seafood bounty and Snow crab is no exception.
+Comprised of two species, Bairdi and Opilio, Snow crab captures the hearts of seafood lovers with its sweet flavor and tender meat.
+But what exactly sets Bairdi and Opilio apart?
+While both are harvested from Alaska’s Bering Sea, these crab differ in size and availability.
+Let’s dive into what makes each species unique, and why they’re so highly sought after.

 Opilio vs. Bairdi Habitat Range

-Both Bairdi and Opilio crabs thrive in the icy waters surrounding Alaska, but their habitat ranges differ:
+Both Bairdi and Opilio thrive in the cold, arctic waters surrounding Alaska, but their habitat ranges slightly differ:

-• Bairdi: Are typically found in the the Bering Sea, along the Aleutian Islands, and even as far south as the Alexander Archipelago (Southeast Alaska).
+• Bairdi Are typically found throughout the Bering Sea, along the Aleutian Islands, and even as far south as the panhandle (Southeast Alaska).

 Why Choose Alaska Snow Crab?